What Are You Making This New Year at Shows?

 I don't have anything written down yet, but it is basically slicing a red onion and placing it at the bottom of the DCB, sprinkling 3-4 chicken breasts with the BBQ rub and drizzling olive oil (garlic infused) over it (first), covering it and microwaving it for about 12 minutes until done.
 Set chicken aside and shred it on cutting board.
 Meanwhile add ketchup, brown sugar, vinegar and more BBQ rub to the broth/onion mix in the DCB and stir.
 (The exact BBQ sauce recipe is with the BBQ pork tenderloin recipe.

-1. What are some popular dishes or recipes to make for New Year's at shows?
+What are some popular recipes to demonstrate at New Year shows?

 Similar Pampered Chef Threads